yjkiwilee/yjkiwilee.github.io/research.md

 ### Research projects

-#### Stage-dependent competition and its impact on stochastic community dynaimcs
+#### Quantifying stage-dependent competition and its impact on stochastic community dynaimcs

 *2024 - 2025*